wangonya/wangonya.com/content/blog/pytest-parametrize.md

 /report/sheet-d
 ```

-Let\'s take a simple test case: checking that the endpoints return
+Let's take a simple test case: checking that the endpoints return
 `200` when called.

 ```python